KeySG: Hierarchical Keyframe-Based 3D Scene Graphs

 \subsection{Object Localization with 3D Scene Graphs}

 3D object localization \cite{chen2020scanrefer}, also known as object grounding, is the task of predicting a target 3D object given a point cloud and a natural language expression as input.
 Contrary to other approaches~\cite{llmgrounding, OpenEQA2023, huang2024chat}, 3DSGs do not need to be trained on ground-truth point clouds, nor do they require fine-tuning of the LLM itself for object grounding.
 In practice, object localization with 3DSGs is often realized by serializing the graph into JSON \cite{rana2023sayplan, conceptgraphs ,rotondi2025fungraph} and prompting an LLM to find the target object using the graph structure and node features.
-Different works have tried to optimize the JSON by adding hierarchical structure \cite{momallm24} or by applying a deductive scene reasoning algorithm \cite{linok2025beyondbarequeries} that prunes the search space using spatial relationships.
+Different works have tried to optimize the JSON by adding hierarchical structure \cite{momallm24}, using the concept of schema \cite{loo2025open} or by applying a deductive scene reasoning algorithm \cite{linok2025beyondbarequeries} that prunes the search space using spatial relationships.
 All these methods are limited to the information contained in the 3DSG, which is often insufficient to disambiguate complex queries that include specific edges.